Actinomycosis is a bacterial infection that results in collections of pus in the body.

 Actinomycosis is most often caused by infection by specific bacteria.
 This is normally present in the mouth, and sometimes in the intestines.
 The jaw is most commonly involved, with lung and abdominal infections being less common.
 Rarely, women may develop abscesses in the reproductive organs or bladder.

 Factors that may increase your risk of actinomycosis include: Having a dental disease or recent dental surgeryLiquids or solids that are sucked into lungsHaving bowel surgerySwallowing fragments of chicken or other bonesHaving an intrauterine contraceptive device (IUD) in place for many yearsDiabetesHaving a weakened immune systemMalnutritionTissue damageChronic granulomatous disease or other disorder that affects the immune system (children)

-Symptoms may include: Hard swellings that are usually painless and located around the mouth, neck, or jawSwellings that may produce pus containing tiny, yellowish particlesDrainage of pus through the skin of the chest or abdomenFeverWeight lossCough that produces sputum or bloodNoticeable swelling or firm mass in the abdomen, especially the lower part
+Actinomycosis may cause: Hard swellings that are usually painless and located around the mouth, neck, or jawSwellings that may produce pus containing tiny, yellowish particlesDrainage of pus through the skin of the chest or abdomenFeverWeight lossCough that produces sputum or bloodNoticeable swelling or firm mass in the abdomen, especially the lower part

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests may include: Analyses of pus, sputum, or tissueX-ray

 Talk with your doctor about the best treatment plan for you.
 Actinomycosis is treated with long-term antibiotics and by draining pus-containing abscesses.

 The best way to reduce your chances of developing actinomycosis is to prevent dental disease by practicing good dental hygiene and regularly visiting your dentist.
 You should also: Brush your teeth twice a dayFloss dailyReplace your toothbrush regularly

 Hall V. Actinomyces—gathering evidence of human colonization and infection.